missionmule/data-station/README.md

 ### Assembly
 #### Power Management Circuit
 Right now, the PMC is made with through hole components.
 Seeed Studio manufactures the PCB, and Mission Mule separately buys and solders all of the electronic components.
+For max eficiency, remove regulator and led on the Arduino Pro Mini (easily done with a small knife or pliers).

-IMPORTANT: The XBee Pro S3B [does not work with loads connected to the RSSI](https://www.sparkfun.com/products/11634).
+IMPORTANT: The XBee Pro S3B [does not work with loads connected to the RSSI signal](https://www.sparkfun.com/products/11634).
 Thus, the RSSI pin on the XBee explorer must be removed.
 Additionally, remove the RSSI LED on the explorer (easily done with a small knife or pliers).

 #### Enclosure
 assemble and stuff...